 Which Is Better: Icedrive vs pCloud?

-pCloud brings a little more to the table than Icedrive, although it’s not a runaway.
+pCloud brings a little more to the table than Icedrive, though it’s not a runaway.
 Both services offer similar features with comparable storage amounts at competitive prices.
-Additionally, both have similar lifetime plan options, making a long-term commitment to either something to consider.
-While pCloud does offer more functionality, unlocking its full potential can become costly.
+Additionally, both have similar lifetime plan options, making a long-term commitment to either one something to consider.
+Though pCloud does offer more functionality, unlocking its full potential can become costly.

 Icedrive is one of the most accessible cloud storage services to use, and it clearly puts a lot of focus on the user experience.
 Its streamlined, no-nonsense approach to cloud storage makes it ideal for anyone needing space to store data.